Denver MBA Schools

 This is the most popular MBA program at the University of Colorado Denver.
 It offers evening and online course options that accommodate the schedules of employed professionals.
 The PMBA program, which can be completed in as few as 16 months or as long as five years, consists of 48 credit hours; 30 are generally required business courses while three hours focus on international business.
 The remaining 15 hours are used for elective graduate-level business courses.

-As the name suggests, students earn this degree in less than a year, attending school full-time in an intense program from August through July.
+As the name suggests, students earn this degree in a year, attending school full-time in an intense program that starts in August.
 This is a cohort program, meaning students take all classes with the same group of fellow students.
-The 11-Month MBA program focuses on international business and includes a two-week overseas trip to observe business activities in other countries.
+The One Year MBA program focuses on international business and includes an overseas trip to observe business activities in other countries.
 Many scholarships and awards are available for students.

 Health Administration MBA